ga-wdi-boston/orientation/README.md

 Follow these instructions to set up your laptop for work in WDI.
 If you've previously set up a development environment on your computer, you may wish to skip some of these steps; **do not do so** without first checking with an instructor!

 If at any point you are unsure of whether you have done something correctly, ask an instructor.
-It's important in many cases that we do these steps in order.
+It's important in many cases that we do these steps in order.sub

 Bash (OS X)
 ===========